prof-rossetti/express-firebase-template-2022/DEPLOYING.md

 If you haven't yet done so, [sign up for a Heroku account](https://signup.heroku.com/) and [install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
 The Heroku CLI may require installation of the Git CLI (see [Node.js Development Environment Setup Guide](/exercises/local-dev-setup/exercise.md#git-cli)), and Mac users may first need to [install Homebrew](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/clis/brew.md).

+> NOTE: if you are having issues using the command-line and/or installing the Heroku CLI, you might alternatively try to set up ["Automatic Deploys"](https://devcenter.heroku.com/articles/github-integration#automatic-deploys) through the Heroku online interface, such that any time we push code to GitHub, it will automatically also get uploaded to the server.
+If you do this, you'll need to find the interface equivalents for some of the `heroku` commands below (feel free to ask the prof for help).

 After installing the Heroku CLI, make sure you can login and list your applications:

 ```sh